nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Filter all the transactions made by all the clients.
     * Pros: Easy to implement and allow the user to see all the buy or sell transactions at one glance.
     * Cons: May have performance issues due to searching through all transactions of each client.
-Hard to distinguish which transaction belong to which client.
+Unable distinguish which transaction belong to which client.

 * **Alternative 2:** Individual filter transaction for each client.
-    * Pros: Performs faster as the command only filters through one client.
-Also able to know which client the transactions are from.
+    * Pros: Performs faster as the command only filters through one client transactions.
+Also, user would be able to know which client the filtered transactions are from.
     * Cons: User would have to manually select each client and filter the transactions.

 ### \[Proposed\] Buy feature for transactions